Skip to content

 • Basic gets a generated default.

-• Custom chooses profiles for source-family blocks.
+• Custom chooses profiles for source/channel blocks.

-• Power opens advanced channel controls.
+• Power opens advanced stream controls.

 Default retrieval tuning is global per data stream/profile.
 The current workflow prefers individual Asset Blocks rather than category blocks with hidden per-symbol overrides.